samclothier/braintracer/README.md

 │   ├── DatasetName2
 ```

-`SignalChannelName` and `BackgroundChannelName` should be folders containing the images that make up the stack.

-Usage:
+As you can see, for now `bt.bat` and `bt_visualiser.py` must be copied into the working directory.
+On Windows, these files are found here:
+`Users/USERNAME/miniconda3/envs/ENV_NAME/Lib/site-packages/braintracer/braintracer`

+---
+## Usage
+braintracer has two main workflows - pre-processing and visualisation.

+### Pre-processing
 • Open Anaconda Prompt
+• Activate your environment: `conda activate env_name`
+• Navigate to `WorkingDirectory`
-• Type `bt.bat` while in `WorkingDirectory`
+• Run the braintracer pre-processing tool: `bt.bat`
 • Follow the instructions in the terminal

+If you already have a .csv from cellfinder containing cell coordinates, follow the above steps but answer `y` when asked `Do results already exist ready for copying?`

+### Visualisation
+• Open Anaconda Prompt
+• Activate your environment: `conda activate env_name`
+• Navigate to `WorkingDirectory`
+• Open Jupyter with `jupyter-lab`
+• In the browser tab that appears, open `bt_visualiser.ipynb`
-• Play with your results and save figures within Jupyter Notebook!
+• Play with your results and save figures all within Jupyter Notebook!

 ---
 ## Sample data